catpea/rsend/README.md

 While it has been tested, and is in daily use, it still needs a full unit test suite, if you wish to volunteer please contact the author, or submit a PR.

-Please not that in the alpha phase you need to ssh-copy-id prior to using a host.
+Please note, that in the alpha phase you need to ssh-copy-id prior to using a host.

 ## Installation